Sanitize Devices and Media Before Disposal

 Physical Destruction for Secure Disposal

-When devices or drives are inoperable, it may be necessary to destroy them to ensure secure disposal.
+When devices, drives, or media are inoperable, it may be necessary to destroy them to ensure secure disposal.
 Destruction may also be required by some laws or regulations governing certain types of data.

 - Ask Property Disposition to destroy a device.
 See Declaring and Sending Surplus on the Property Disposition site for more information.

-- Destroy a device yourself.
+- Destroy a device yourself (strongly discouraged).
 See Destroy Devices and Media for instructions.

 - If you execute KillDisk to securely erase a device, the program will automatically generate a Certificate of Destruction at its conclusion.

-If you do not attach a certificate matching the equipment you are dropping off, Property Disposition will process the equipment as if it was not erased or destroyed, and your department will be charged the standard fees for secure erasure or device destruction.
+If you do not attach a certificate matching the equipment you are dropping off, or use the KillDisk fingerprint option when erasing a device, Property Disposition will process the equipment as if it was not erased or destroyed, and your department will be charged the standard fees for secure erasure or device destruction.
 If you would prefer, you can also take advantage of Property Disposition's secure erasure and disposal service.

-You are also responsible for destroying any printed copies of sensitive U-M data or records that no longer need to be retained See Destroying Paper-Based Media for best practices.
+You are also responsible for destroying any printed or paper copies of sensitive U-M data or records that no longer need to be retained.
+See Shred Sensitive Paper Documents for best practices.